All 201 Amazing Dog Breeds Ranked By Lifespan: Shortest to Longest!

 3. Keep Up With Vaccinations: Vaccinations are crucial for safeguarding your dog from deadly diseases like rabies, distemper, parvovirus, and more.
 Stay on top of their vaccinations as recommended by your veterinarian to ensure lifelong protection against these illnesses.

-4. Practice Good Dental Hygiene: Approximately 85% of dogs over four years of age have incurable periodontal disease (source).
+4. Practice Good Dental Hygiene: Approximately 85% of dogs over four years of age have incurable periodontal disease (sourceOpens in a new tab.).
 Maintaining your dog’s dental hygiene and avoiding poor dental health is crucial to overall longevity.
 Regularly brush their teeth with a dog-specific toothbrush and offer dental chews or treats to help remove plaque between brushings.

 5. Monitor Parasite Prevention: Parasites like fleas, ticks, heartworms, and various worms can harm dogs if untreated.
 Consult your vet about protecting your pet from these parasites for lifelong health.